 [34points] A basic loan account allows its owner to inquire about the monthly payment amount and make payments.

-[16 points] Create a class for the loan account (called LoanAccount).
+[16 points] Create a UML class for the loan account (called LoanAccount).
 Define the necessary attributes and methods for this class, but no more than five for each.
 Hint: other classes may be needed.
 Provide short descriptions for the attributes and methods of the LoanAccount class.

 [18 points] Specify pre-conditions and post-conditions for two methods in the LoanAccount class.
 For each method, identify and write two pre-conditions and one post-condition.
 Hint: select methods that should have pre-conditions and post-conditions.